Restorative Justice Project

 Key Components:

-• Diversion and Prevention: Focused on early intervention, RYJ engages youth at initial stages of contact with the justice system to prevent further involvement.
+• Diversion and Prevention: Focused on early intervention, Bilal Community Restorative Justice engages youth and adults at initial stages of contact with the justice system to prevent further involvement.

 • Restorative Justice Practices: Offers culturally based alternatives to traditional punitive models, emphasizing healing for both the person harmed and the individual responsible.

-• Capacity Building and Recidivism Prevention: Provides mentorship, cultural workshops, digital literacy, recreation, leadership development, talking circles, and counselling.
-Addiction referrals are also available for those in need.
+• Capacity Building and Recidivism Prevention: Capacity building is central, with offerings like mentorship, cultural workshops, digital literacy, recreation, leadership development, talking circles, and counseling, including addiction referrals, all aimed at preventing recidivism.

-• Advocacy for Communities and Creating Systemic Change: RYJ works to influence decision-makers, advocate for sustained investment in culturally relevant crime prevention programs, and strengthen partnerships between law enforcement, justice institutions, and ethno-cultural organizations.
+• Advocacy for Communities and Creating Systemic Change: Beyond individual support, CRJ is dedicated to advocacy, working to influence decision-makers for sustained investment in culturally relevant crime prevention and strengthening partnerships between law enforcement, justice institutions, and ethno-cultural organizations to reduce reoffending.

 • Early intervention and diversion from the youth criminal justice system